lhelms2/howto_rtd/docs/source/quick_rst.rst

 Images
 -------

-Images are inserted using .. image:: path/filename.jpg or .. figure:: path/filename.jpg.
+Images are inserted using .. image:: path/filename.jpg or .. figure:: path/filename.jpg .

+The image options are indented under the tag, with no blank line below the tag.
+The most common image options are alt text (:alt:) and width (:width:).

 A figure is an image with a caption.